GallagherSecurity/cc-rest-docs/training/README.md

 <!-- s18 -->
 # Client-side certificates

-First see TODO_LINK3.15 for what certificates are and what the difference is between server certificates and client certificates.
+First see [auth certificates](#authentication-and-encryption-certificates) for what certificates are and what the difference is between server certificates and client certificates.
 This section deals with the client certificate check that happens if you left ‘Do not require pinned client certificates’ unchecked in Server Properties.

-The process in TODO_LINK10.3 shows that if you have not disabled client certificate checking, the server does it after extracting the API key.
+The process in [the request process](#the-request-process) shows that if you have not disabled client certificate checking, the server does it after extracting the API key.
 If the server does not have the client’s certificate pinned to the REST Client item with that API key, it will reject the request and raise an alarm:

     A REST connection was attempted with an invalid client certificate